Cottage cheese chremslach are essentially pancakes made with a matzo meal batter. Perfect for Passover.

 Cottage Cheese Chremslach

 - 4 large eggs

 - Grapeseed or other acceptable Passover oil (or oil and 2 tablespoons butter for flavor), for frying

-Fluffy Cottage Cheese ChremslachFor a puffier pancake, separate the eggs, beat the yolks with the milk, then beat the whites until they form peaks and fold into the batter.
+Fluffy Cottage Cheese ChremslachFor a puffier pancake, separate the eggs, beat the yolks with the milk, and then beat the whites until they form peaks and gently fold them into the batter.

 Nutrition information is automatically calculated, so should only be used as an approximation.

 Recipe Testers’ Reviews